 Jennifer has appeared as soloist with the Albany, GA Symphony, the Rome Festival Orchestra and the New Britain Symphony Orchestra.

-JOANNE HISCOCKS began her tenure as the Second Flute/Piccolo of the Norwalk Symphony Orchestra after graduating with a Master of Music degree and moving to the area.
+JOANNE HISCOCKS began her tenure as Second Flute/Piccolo of the Norwalk Symphony Orchestra after graduating with a Master of Music degree and moving to the area.
 She also has a background as a high school teacher - music and science - and extensive experience in marketing.
-In addition to performance in regional orchestras, Joanne is an active chamber musician and private instructor, bringing her previous teaching experience and enthusiasm from the classroom to the studio.
+In addition to performance in regional orchestras throughout Connecticut, Joanne is an active chamber musician and private instructor, bringing her teaching experience and enthusiasm from the classroom into the studio.

 Originally from Canada, Joanne earned her undergraduate degree from McGill University as a student of Timothy Hutchins, and Master's in Indianapolis under Karen Moratz.
 Her studies also spanned three decades of masterclasses and private lessons with the incomparable Louis Moyse.
 In her spare time she is also known to be an avid knitter and photographer, not necessarily in that order.